Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Surgeons usually perform a cystectomy to treat bladder cancer.
-However, they sometimes perform a cystectomy to treat benign (not cancerous) conditions that affect the bladder and urinary system.
+But bladder removal surgery can also treat benign (noncancerous) conditions that affect your urinary system.
+This includes some issues present at birth.

 Procedure Details

 Before a cystectomy, you’ll meet with a healthcare provider.
 They’ll check your general health and take your vitals (temperature, pulse and blood pressure).
 They’ll also talk to you about which surgical approach they’ll use to remove your bladder.
-They may remove part of your bladder (partial cystectomy) or your entire bladder (radical cystectomy):
+Options include:

 Advertisement